Skip to content

 });

-// ID is accessible as objInfo.object_id
+// The ID is accessible via objInfo.object_id

 if(value=='{home_xpath}') return "//a[@href='Default.aspx']";